nikeshskillup/Git-Practice-Project-docs/scenario_and_overview_criteria.md

 #### Part 1:

-1. You will fork the centrailzed repository in order to have your own separate repository as a student and a collaborator.
+1. You will fork the centrailzed repository of Quantum College of Exploration in order to have your own separate repository as a student and a collaborator.

 2. Then, you will add project folders and a contribution guideline file in the lab enviornment.